 Exceptions are just exceptions.

-If we divert the time and attention that we spend on political news to the area of our interest in life that matters the most, we gradually move in the direction of our choice.
+For youngsters, If you divert the time and attention that you spend on political news to the area of your interest in life that matters the most, you gradually move in the direction of your success.

 I’m not saying as a guru or any motivational speaker.